 When one owner dies, the other owner retains full ownership of the property.
 The heirs could not claim ownership until the second owner died.
 This is true even if there is a will that states otherwise.

 Mortgage on a Jointly Owned Home in New Hampshire

 No matter which joint ownership is listed on the deed to a home, a single owner can never take out a mortgage for the entire property without the other owner’s consent.
 Tenants in common owner may be able to obtain a mortgage for their own portion of the property without needing to obtain the other owner’s consent.
 However, joint tenants would always need the consent of the other owner.

 It is important to note that all owners of a home are liable for any tax liens.
-Everyone is also affected if a foreclosure takes place.
+If a foreclosure takes place, it affects everyone.

 Do you own a home with another person?
 Do you have questions about joint tenants or tenants in common?
-Contact my office today to schedule a consultation.
+Contact the office today to schedule a consultation.